insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 .. image:: ../_static/img/10_adapters_edge_patterns.png

-The first pattern can be used when neither adapters nor the framework must get stuck because of the sink stalling.
+The first pattern can be used when neither adapters nor the module must get stuck because of the sink stalling.
 The second pattern is beneficial when a sink guarantees processing, and you do not worry that it may cause stalling.

 DEALER/ROUTER
 ^^^^^^^^^^^^^

 This is the recommended pair when you don't need to copy the same messages to multiple subscribers.
 It is a reliable socket pair: the ``DEALER`` will block if the ``ROUTER``'s queue is full.

-**Source/CONNECT, Framework/BIND**.
+**Source/CONNECT, Module/BIND**.
 This is a typical scheme.

 .. image:: ../_static/img/10_adapters_dr_scfb.png

-**Framework/CONNECT, Sink/BIND**.
-This is a normal pattern when a sink adapter communicates with an external system like Kafka and wishes to send data from multiple framework instances.
+**Module/CONNECT, Sink/BIND**.
+This is a normal pattern when a sink adapter communicates with an external system like Kafka and wishes to send data from multiple module instances.

 .. image:: ../_static/img/10_adapters_dr_fcsb.png

-**Source/BIND, Framework/CONNECT**.
+**Source/BIND, Module/CONNECT**.
 This is an exotic pattern.
 Nevertheless, it does the job when a module handles independent images without the need to maintain per-source order.
-In this scheme, the source will evenly distribute data between connected frameworks according to the ``LRU`` strategy, so it is impossible to use the scheme when you work with video.
+In this scheme, the source will evenly distribute data between connected modules according to the ``LRU`` strategy, so it is impossible to use the scheme when you work with video.

 .. image:: ../_static/img/10_adapters_dr_sbfc.png

-**Framework/BIND, Sink/CONNECT**.
+**Module/BIND, Sink/CONNECT**.
 This is a valid pattern when sinks communicating with an external system require partitioning and data appending order is not critical.

 .. image:: ../_static/img/10_adapters_dr_fbsc.png